 Unsecured Loan in Singapore : How to Apply?

 Lendela, a loan comparison platform, was designed with the primary goal of helping borrowers get the best possible loan in a fast way.
-Lendela works with banks and licensed lenders in Singapore and the entire application process takes a very short moment.
+Lendela works with banks and financial institutions in Singapore and the entire application process takes a very short moment.
 See the main steps involved in a loan comparison application through Lendela:

 - Visit Lendela's website to submit a short application (this can be completed in only a couple of minutes)

-- The application is sent to multiple banks and licensed lenders who return with their offers
+- The application is sent to multiple banks and financial institutions who return with their offers

 - Compare your offers and select the preferred one, after which you can book your appointment with the selected lender